proxmox/proxmox-backup/docs/administration-guide.rst

-The use of the catalog for navigation reduces the overhead otherwise caused by network traffic and decryption, as instead of downloading and decrypting individual encrypted chunks from the chunk store to access the metadata, we only need to download and decrypt the catalog.
+The use of the catalog for navigation reduces the overhead otherwise caused by network traffic and decryption, as instead of downloading and decrypting individual encrypted chunks from the chunk-store to access the metadata, we only need to download and decrypt the catalog.
 The actual chunks are only accessed if the metadata in the catalog is not enough or for the actual restore.